Skip to main content

 Cons:

-Best for: Researchers who prioritize the reading and annotation experience.
+Best for: People who care most about reading and notes.

 Key features: